 This is the sale of a 40-acre parcel located in Yolo County.
 The property sold in June of 2020 for \$140,000, or \$3,500 per acre.
 This parcel has no direct public street frontage, but access is provided from neighboring parcels along Hyde Road, and County Road 105.
-Although a car could be driven along these private access-roads, the best way to access the property was via an ATV, and nearby car parking was minimal.
+Although a car could be driven along these private accessroads, the best way to access the property was via an ATV, and nearby car parking was minimal.
 The property is currently used for duck hunting.
 The property was utilized as a duck club, hunting ground, fishing ground, and camping ground by the sellers.
 This property was identified as being a prime dove hunting ground as well due to the nearby orchards.
 Water to the property is provided via the Reclamation District, and there is no pump system on the site to move the water around from one ponding area to the other.
 The property sale included five double blinds, and one four-man blind (six total blinds allowing for 14 hunters at a time).
 The property is fully located in FEMA Flood Zone AE, and according to the seller, it is a constant wetland area.

-This property is similar to the subject in regard to location (Yolo County), use, zoning, general plan, and flood zone.
-This property is much smaller in size, which traditionally would garner a higher price per acre (economies of scale).
-However, the property does not have a water management system.
+This property is similar to the ATF property in regard to location (Yolo County), use, zoning, general plan, and flood zone.
+The property does not have a water management system.
 Additionally, the access to this property is largely inferior as there are no formal easements allowing access, but rather neighboring agreements (often referred to as "handshake deals).
-These handshake deals didn't allow for adequate access or parking on the property with a vehicle, as such, primary access to this property was provided from walking or ATV.
-Overall, due to the lack of water management equipment and the extremely inferior access, this sale is considered far inferior to the subject and indicates a value well above \$3,500 per acre as appropriate.
+These handshake deals didn't allow for adequate access or parking on the sale with a vehicle, as such, primary access to this property was provided from walking or ATV.
+Overall, due to the lack of water management equipment and the extremely inferior access, this sale is considered far inferior to the ATF property and indicates a value well above \$3,500 per acre as appropriate.